-ASSISTANT FOR OFF-CAMPUS SERVICES
+ASSISTANT DEAN FOR OFF-CAMPUS PROGRAMS AND SERVICES

-The assistant dean is responsible for serving the needs of students living off campus and acting as a liaison between the University and wider community, including off-campus housing assistance and free legal clinics.
-The assistant dean also represents the University on several town-gown initiatives.
+The assistant dean for off-campus programs and services is responsible for serving the needs of students living off campus and acting as a liaison between the University and the wider community, including off-campus housing assistance, free legal clinics, and the Bear Necessities food pantry.
+The assistant dean for off-campus programs and services also assists the assistant vice president for student affairs and interim dean of students on several town-gown initiatives.